Florida State Seminoles softball: All-time record vs. ACC teams

-Florida State softball maintains a winning percentage against all current ACC teams.
+Florida State maintains a winning percentage against all current ACC softball teams.

 Rivalries

 College World Series

-Florida State has made 11 trips to the Women's College World Series, winning the title in 2018 and finishing as runner-up in 2021.
+Florida State has made 12 trips to the Women's College World Series, winning the title in 2018 and finishing as runner-up in 2021 and 2023; the Seminoles have advanced to the semifinals on five occasions, in 2002, 2016, 2018, 2021, and 2023.

+NCAA Tournament seeding history

+Florida State has been a national seed in the tournament twelve times since national seeding began in 2005.